-Emeritus status is an honor and a mark of distinction granted to fully retired faculty members whose service has been characterized by high professional achievement and who have given sustained, outstanding service to the University.
+Emeritus status is an honor and a mark of distinction granted to fully retired faculty members and some Senior Academic or Administrative Officers whose service has been characterized by high professional achievement and who have given sustained, outstanding service to the University.
 Retired faculty members may be awarded an emeritus title corresponding to their rank.
+Retired administrative officers may be awarded an emeritus title corresponding to their last administrative title prior to retirement.

-Any faculty member meeting the following criteria will be considered for emeritus status:
+Any individual meeting the following criteria will be considered for emeritus status:

-- The faculty member holds an appointment in the professorial ranks with permanent tenure at The University of North Carolina at Charlotte; and
+- The individual holds an appointment in the professorial faculty ranks with permanent tenure at The University of North Carolina at Charlotte or holds a Special Faculty Appointment that has been held for a period of no fewer than ten consecutive years;

-- The faculty member has effectively retired from the University (those who resign from the University to enter phased retirement, and who otherwise meet the eligibility standards set forth herein when they entered phased retirement, will be eligible for emeritus consideration at the end of the phased retirement term).
+- The individual has effectively retired from the University.
+Those who resign from the University to enter phased retirement and who otherwise meet the eligibility standards set forth herein when they entered phased retirement, will be eligible for emeritus consideration at the end of the phased retirement term.

-All recommendations for emeritus appointments must be initiated at the department level via the following procedure.
+All recommendations for emeritus faculty appointments for individuals meeting the eligibility criteria under Section II.1 above must be initiated at the department level via the following procedure.

 - Upon receipt of notice of retirement, the chair of the faculty member’s department shall invite the faculty member to submit a current curriculum vitae for distribution to the departmental faculty.
 The chair shall consult with the departmental faculty before determining whether to recommend conferment of emeritus status; however, the department chair’s recommendation does not require the approval of departmental faculty.